MicrosoftDocs/azure-docs/articles/iot-hub-device-update/device-update-resources.md

 ## Configure the linked IoT hub

-In order for Device Update to receive change notifications from IoT Hub, Device Update integrates with the built-in Event Hub.
+In order for Device Update to receive change notifications from IoT Hub, Device Update integrates with the built-in Event Hubs.
 Clicking the "Configure IoT Hub" button within your instance configures the required message routes, consumer groups, and access policy required to communicate with IoT devices.

 ### Message Routing